Effective Hourly Rate Formula: Calculate What You Earn

 Not because they're avoiding it deliberately, but because there's no moment in a normal week when the calculation feels urgent.
 Revenue is coming in.
 Clients are engaged.
 The bank balance is positive.
 Nothing is visibly broken.

-The effective hourly rate is the number that makes the invisible visible — and the gap it reveals almost always requires a change to something that's currently working well enough to not feel broken.
+The effective hourly rate is the number that makes the invisible visible, and the gap it reveals almost always requires a change to something that is currently working well enough to not feel broken.

 The founders who do calculate it consistently are the ones who eventually separate being busy from being profitable, and learn to manage the gap between the two.